Transparenz in der Lieferkette und Erklärung zu Sklaverei und Menschenhandel

 Our global Diversity and Inclusion strategy is focused on valuing and embracing differences and creating an environment where everyone feels they belong, has a voice and can reach their full potential.
 When we do, our colleagues are more engaged, committed and effective in driving results, we are more successful as an organisation, and we make a more meaningful contribution to the world around us.

 Diversity and Inclusion is also a key focus for our supply chain.
 During FY 2020/21, we reviewed and updated our Migrant Worker Policy to strengthen our guidance on the repayment of recruitment fees and better support our partners in implementing and upholding an ethical recruitment journey within the supply chain.

 We have mapped particular risk areas and are working closely with local expert organisations and our suppliers to develop roadmaps to mitigate risk to domestic and international migrant workers in key supply chain locations.

-In FY 2019/20, we introduced an inclusivity programme in Italy with a third-party communication agency and a cultural mediator association to increase vulnerable workers’ access to local institutions and public services.
-The overall aim of the programme is to empower workers, thereby reducing risk of modern slavery and in the long run, have a positive impact on social inclusion.
+In FY 2019/20 we introduced an inclusivity programme in Italy with a third-party communication agency and a cultural mediators association to increase vulnerable workers’ access to local institutions and public services.
+The overall aim of the programme is to empower workers, thereby reducing risk of modern slavery and in the long-term, having a positive impact on social inclusion.
 The programme utilises social media platforms to connect vulnerable people to over 40 local institutions and services.
 This year has seen high engagement rates for articles, especially those sharing information on coronavirus, health services, education and parenting services.

 We will continue to strengthen our commitment by continuously reviewing our programmes and taking action where needed.